 The design elements you choose for your engagement party invitations will create the look, feel, and aesthetic of your invites.
 But at the core, the purpose of your invitations is to share information with your friends, family, and loved ones about your engagement party.

 So, what information do you need your invitations to share?
-Your engagement party invitations should include:
+And how should you go about engagement party invitation wording?

-When it comes to designing engagement party invitations, you have two main options: getting a custom design or using a pre-existing invitation template to design your invites yourself.
+When it comes to designing engagement party invitations, you have two main options: getting a custom design or using a pre-existing engagement party invitation templates to design your invites yourself.

 If you have a very specific vision for your engagement party invites—and it’s different from an invitation you’ve seen before—you could hire a designer to create a custom invitation.
-But hiring a designer is both expensive and time-consuming.
+That said, hiring a designer is both expensive and time-consuming.

 Once your engagement party invitations are designed and ready to go, the next thing you’ll need to tackle?
 When to put those invites in the mail.

 The more notice you can give your guests about your engagement party, the higher the likelihood they’ll be able to attend—so the sooner, the better.
 Aim for six weeks, but at a minimum, make sure to send out your invites at least one month before the event.
 This allows each guest enough time to check their schedules, RSVP, make travel plans if necessary, and perhaps even order a gift.
 Any shorter notice and some people may not be able to make time or adequately prepare.